 - Plant: In a few weeks, your seedlings will be ready to plant outdoors.
 We recommend allowing 7 to 10 days for acclimatization during which time you can gradually expose them to outdoor conditions.
 If the temperature suddenly dips, shelter your plants indoors for the night.
 Once the temperature rises and there is no risk of further frost, it’s time to officially transplant them outdoors!

-I hope we provided all the answers to your questions on how to start growing your vegetable seeds indoors.
+I hope we have provided all the answers to your questions on how to start growing your vegetable seeds indoors.